5.1 – Things you should know by now

 5.5 – An interesting case of ‘Margin Call.’

 For a moment, let us assume the trade was not closed on 19th Dec, and in fact, carried forward to the next day, i.e. 20th Dec.
 Also, let us assume HDFC Bank drops heavily on 20th December – maybe an 8% drop, dragging the price to 880 all the way from 955.
 What do you think will happen?
 In fact, can you answer the following questions?

 - What is the impact on cash balance?

 - What is the SPAN and Exposure margin required?

 - What action does the broker take?

-I hope you are able to calculate and answer these questions yourself, if not here are the answers for you –
+I hope you can calculate and answer these questions yourself; if not, here are the answers for you –

 - SPAN = 7.5% * 220000 = Rs.16,500/-

 - Total Margin = Rs.27,500/-

 - Clearly, since the cash balance (Rs.14,659/-) is less than SPAN Margin (Rs.16,500/-), the broker will give a Margin Call to the client, or in fact, some brokers will even cut the position in real-time as and when the cash balance drops below the SPAN requirement.